 Hugh gibson | DIRECTOR

-A graduate of York University (BFA: Film), Gibson participated in the Berlinale Talent Campus (’05), TIFF’ s Talent Lab (’06) and TIFF STUDIO (’12).
-Selected credits include writing/directing the acclaimed short drama, Hogtown Blues (’04: TIFF, Bilbao: Audience Award), and producing short doc A Tomb with a View (’14: TIFF, VIFF).
-He produced A Place Called Los Pereyra (’09, IDFA, RIDM, BAFICI), which screened extensively in Latin America and Canada.
+A graduate of York University and alumni of the Berlinale Talent Campus, TIFF Talent Lab and TIFF Studio.
+Selected credits include writing/directing the acclaimed short drama, Hogtown Blues (’04: TIFF, Audience Award winner at Zinebi Bilbao Film Festival).
+He produced feature doc, A Place Called Los Pereyra (’09: IDFA, RIDM, BAFICI), which screened extensively in Latin America and Canada, and produced short doc A Tomb with a View (’14: TIFF, VIFF, Hamburg).
 The Stairs is his feature debut as director.
 He lives in Toronto.

 ALAN ZWEIG | EXECUTIVE PRODUCER